 Time Charter Ship Description

-Time Charterer is in control of the commercial operation of the vessel and is obliged to pay hire at a fixed rate throughout the charter period, the profit margin he derives from the enterprise will be largely dependent on the characteristics and performance of the chartered ship.
-Accordingly, standard time charter forms include in the preamble a detailed description of the vessel covering such matters as its name and flag, ownership, class, gross and net registered tonnage, cargo capacity, speed, and fuel consumption.
+The Time Charterer manages the commercial operations of the vessel and must pay a fixed hire rate throughout the charter period.
+The profitability of this endeavor largely depends on the vessel’s characteristics and performance.
+Thus, standard time charter forms typically begin with a detailed description of the vessel, including its name, flag, ownership, class, tonnages, cargo capacity, speed, and fuel consumption.

-While New York arbitrators generally regard statements as to a vessel’s speed and fuel consumption as continuing warranties throughout the charter, British courts have taken a more restrictive view.
-In the late nineteenth century the Court of Appeal held that a statement as to a vessel’s classification was not a continuing warranty, but was only applicable to the time at which the charter was signed.
+In New York, arbitrators tend to view statements about a vessel’s speed and fuel consumption as ongoing warranties throughout the charter, whereas British courts have historically had a narrower interpretation.
+For instance, a late 19th-century Court of Appeal decision did not regard a vessel’s classification statement as a continuing warranty but applicable only at the time the charter was signed.

 Time Charter Ship Description